St George's United Reformed Church Morpeth

 Knitter , Natter , Craft & Chatter Coffee Group

-We are a well-established group that meets every Wednesday between 10 and 12 midday in the Drysdale room (virus permitting).
+We are a well-established group that meets every Wednesday between 2.00pm to 4.00pm in the Drysdale room.
 Please enter by the side door of Church.

 Seniors Exercise Class